swathika1/Drowsiness_alert_flask_app/README.md

 A shape detector is required as well, which is provided in the repo.
 Referring to the paper [Real-Time Eye Blink Detection using Facial Landmarks, Tereza Soukupova and Jan Cech,(2016)](http://vision.fe.uni-lj.si/cvww2016/proceedings/papers/05.pdf), **Eye Aspect Ratio(EAR)** is given by the following formula :

+The EAR ratio is calculated for both the eyes in each frame.
+If it falls below a certain threshold value, the user’s eyes are detected as ”drowsy”.
+If the user’s eyes are closed for a certain number of frames, a loud alarm is played.

 ![Alt](images/EyeAspectRatioFormula.png)